ascendise/todolistapi/README.md

 The documentation for the API is a Swagger-page located at {your-url}/swagger-ui/index.html

 ### Authentication
 The API uses OAuth2 with JWTs to authenticate the user.
-The API should work fine with any authorization server adhering to the OpenIdConnect specs.
+The aud-claim needs to be equal to the specified spring property ``oauth2.audience`` or else authorization fails with a 401 Unauthorized.

 ## Troubleshooting